 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 Young adults seem to be keeping their credit cards tucked away.
 How might that impact their credit score?

-The New York Times reported that the share of Americans under 35 with credit card debt is the lowest it’s been since 1989.
+The New York Times reported that the share of Americans under 35 years old with credit card debt is the lowest it’s been since 1989.
 Perhaps this younger generation has the perception that credit card debt — regardless of how much — can only get you into trouble.